pateldhwani26/Google-Data-Analytics-Certificate/README.md

 Nested:

-In programming, describes code that performs a particular function and is contained within code that performs a borader function
+In programming, describes code that performs a particular function and is contained within code that performs a borader function.

 * Call up data (and then)
 * Group the data (and then)
 * Summarize the grouped data using a mean function

 # Working with a ToothGrowth dataset:
-Note: Make sure to code in Script pane so we can save the data
+Note: Make sure to code in Script pane so we can save the data.

 Load the dataset: